-Figures 14 and 15 show the Owner versus Renter composition of the projected populations of 2020 and 2030.
+The Figures 14 and 15 show the Owner versus Renter composition of the projected populations of 2020 and 2030.
 These graphs show the proportion of renters to owners.
 The lower and modest projection does not seem to make a dramatic change.
 However, Lexington has experienced a large population growth in recent years.
-If that reoccurs, the high population and housing projection will be addressed through the future land use policies established within this comprehensive plan.
+If that does occur, the high population and housing projection will be handled with the proper future land use policies established within this comprehensive plan.
 The City of Lexington will be able to manage and enhance the quality of living for its residents as well as the extraterritorial jurisdiction.